A cross-border market model with limited transmission capacities: Introduction

 Cross-border trading opportunities play an important role in the European intraday electricity market.
-For example, Austria exported four times more electricity for delivery time 7pm to Germany as it transacted domestically in our analyzed data set.
+For example, in our analyzed data set, Austria exported four times more electricity for delivery time 7pm to Germany as it transacted domestically.
 In contrast, Germany exported comparably few electricity to other countries for the same delivery window and most of its transactions were done domestically.
 Studying the transaction flow over time reveals the same picture.
-In Figure \ref{fig:transFlow}, we depict the cumulative trading volumes and execution prices relative to the execution time.
-We observe that the cumulative quantity in the German market area is over five times higher than in the Austrian market area.
-The dashed gray lines in Figure \ref{fig:transFlow} denote the last cross-border trade between both market areas.
+In Figure \ref{CB:fig:transFlow}, we depict the cumulative trading volumes and execution prices as a function of the execution time.
+The dashed gray lines in Figure \ref{CB:fig:transFlow} denote the last cross-border trade between both market areas.
 In both pictures, we observe that the execution prices rapidly change after the last transaction between Germany and Austria.
-Hence, the market coupling has a high influence on prices and trading behavior.

 To move toward a fully integrated European electricity market, the major obstacle to overcome is the limitation of transmission capacities.
-The rapid change of the prices in Figure \ref{fig:transFlow} after the last cross-border trade between Germany and Austria indicates a full occupation of the transmission capacity in our considered data set.
-Indeed, the available transmission capacities are typically occupied at the end of a trading session: Figure \ref{fig:SIDCmarketData5} shows that for most continuously traded intraday electricity products, the transmission capacities between France and Spain were occupied at the end of the trading session in January 2021.
+The rapid change of the prices in Figure \ref{CB:fig:transFlow} after the last cross-border trade between Germany and Austria indicates a full occupation of the transmission capacity in our considered data set.
+Indeed, the available transmission capacities are typically occupied at the end of a trading session: Figure \ref{CB:fig:SIDCmarketData5} shows that for most continuously traded intraday electricity products, the transmission capacities between France and Spain were occupied at the end of the trading session in January 2021.
 Hence, incorporating the restriction of cross-border trading possibilities into the market model is necessary to develop a good understanding of the SIDC market dynamics.